Sign In Register

 Safety Score

-San Diego has an average annual temperature of 74°F (23°C).
+San Diego has a warm climate with an average annual temperature of 74°F (23°C).
 Winters average 58°F in January while summers reach 87°F in July.
-Annual precipitation is 27.1 inches.
+The area gets 312 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 27.1 inches (drier than the 38-inch national average).
 Air quality is rated Good with a median AQI of 42.
+The city sits at an elevation of 318 feet.

 Temperature